tapanther/Tritan/docs/Blackpoint.md

 ### Notable Locations

-- *[Blackpoint][Blackpoint (City)]* :
+- *Blackpoint* :

-    The last surviving First Age city, Blackpoint is the capital of the Kingdom of Dohlar.
+    The last surviving First Age city, [Blackpoint][Blackpoint (City)]is the capital of the [Kingdom of Dohlar][Kingdom of Dohlar].
 Laid out as a series of interlocking walled enclaves, Blackpoint is rigidly compartmentalized and the single most fortified location on Tritan.